Licensed Mental Health Counselor, Licensed Professional Counselor

 Prior to her career in professional counseling, Alisha spent a year volunteering in a homeless shelter in Arizona; helped to manage a cafe employing at-risk teenagers in San Francisco; worked in a home for single moms recovering from homelessness and addiction also in San Francisco; and worked for Concordia University in Portland mentoring college students and student leaders.
 She also taught swimming lessons to all ages during summers in high school and college.

-Tuesdays, Thursdays, and Fridays All appointments must be scheduled in advance
+Tuesdays, Wednesdays, Thursdays, and Fridays All appointments must be scheduled in advance

 Aetna Blue Cross Blue Shield First Choice PacificSource